 Bridgnorth Aluminium Limited (the "Company") is a company incorporated and domiciled in the UK.
+The registered number is 4155640 and registered address is Stourbridge Road, Bridgnorth, Shropshire WV15 6AU.

 These financial statements were prepared in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework ("FRS 101").
-The amendments to FRS 101 (2014/15 Cycle) issued in July 2015 and effective immediately have been applied.